carlsmith/coffeeshop/scripts/main.coffee.md

         test = test and $descriptionDiv.text() is currentFile.description
         $nameDiv.css color: if test then "#B2D019" else "#E18243"

+This function and the event handlers that follow it are used internally to update the `currentFile` using the copy in local storage.
+It has no effect when the hash isn't found in local storage.

     editor.updateCurrentFile = ->

         update = get currentFile.coshKey